 UMC Girls School, Koidu

-We would like to start RTR at UMC Girls School with over 370 students in September 2018.
-The full academic year (Sept – Aug) will cost around £5,500.
+We would like to start RightToRead at UMC Girls School with over 370 girls aged 11-14.
+The full academic year (Sept – Aug) will cost about £5,000.
 If you would like to help, please please please get in touch.

 Expanding the program

-We would like to expand RightToRead to other schools in the area.
-It costs about £6,000 in the first year to bring a school online and £4,500 for subsequent years.
-Our aim is to get RTR to about 10 schools in Kono district.
-That may enable us to apply for funding from larger agencies (including Govt) to expand the program to many more children.
+Our aim is to expand RightToRead to 10 schools / 2000+ children in the Kono district.
+It costs about £5,000 in the first year to bring a school online and £4,000 for subsequent years.
+With that footprint we will apply for funding from larger agencies (including SL Govt) to expand the program to many more children.